- About Congress

-- Loan Consolidation lets you combine your federal loans into a single loan with one monthly payment.
+- Loan Consolidation: combine your federal loans into a single loan with one monthly payment.

-- If you are having problems with your loan and all other approaches have failed, contact the Department of Education's Office of the Ombudsman.
+- If you are having problems with your loan and all other approaches fail, contact the Department of Education's Office of the Ombudsman.

 - U.S. Department of Education